Go Green PA

 According to the U.S. Energy Information Administration, the average Pennsylvania family consumes more than 10,000 kWh of electricity annually and spends more than $2,000 per year on energy bills.

 Half of the energy consumed in Pennsylvania homes is for heating.
 Air sealing and insulating your home is often the best first step to a comfortable home and saving energy and money.

 Also, you can take steps to make your home more energy efficient at little or no cost, such as adjusting your programmable thermostat or making lighting changes.

-Think of your home as a complex energy system where adding people or a change in the weather impacts
+Think of your home as a complex energy system where adding people or a change in the weather impacts the entire system.
 Each of these affects the performance of the entire system.

 Rather than focusing on a single problem, like an old heating or cooling system, not enough insulation in the attic, or leaky windows,

 Uniform Construction Code

 Most homes built prior to 1990 are at least 50% less efficient than homes built to the current 2015 national residential energy code.

 The Pennsylvania Uniform Construction Code provides minimum requirements for efficient design and construction for new and renovated residential and commercial buildings.
-Pennsylvania

 - Save money